Converting text to audio

 - ensure your writing is clear and concise.

 Deakin provides both advice and a range of tools to help you in converting text to audio.

 For articles on the EBSCO (library) platform, students can listen using the Text-to-Speech function.
 Open the link to an article and choose the HTML format, then click on the ‘listen’ button.

 Blackboard Ally allows documents within CloudDeakin to be converted from text to audio.

-This can be used to listen to your unit’s study guides, assignment outlines and other Deakin-created content.
+This can be used to listen to your unit’s study guides, assessment outlines and other Deakin-created content.
 Instructions for how to download the resource as an audio file are included in the link above.

 Many computers have built-in functions for converting text to audio.
 Microsoft Word has a ‘Speak’ function, Adobe software has a ‘Read Out Loud’ function and there are also a range of browser extensions which offer text to audio functionality.
 For more information, see how to make your computer read documents.

 The Deakin Software Library recommends two options that assist with converting text to audio: